insect-biome-atlas/happ/README.md

 from within the root of the repository.
 This will activate an interactive shell ready to use with the workflow.

+> [!NOTE]

+> We highly recommend that you also run `pixi install -a` to install all
+> required software using pixi.
+When this command finishes, run `pixi shell` and
+> you're good to go.
+>
+> This is especially important **if you are using a Mac with the Apple M-series
+> chip** as some packages will not be available from the standard conda
+> channels.
+Pixi handles this natively and running `pixi install -a` installs
+> all rule-specific software environments into sub-directories in `.pixi/envs/`
+> in the repository root.
+HAPP will activate these software environments at
+> run-time when needed if you start the workflow with the `--sdm conda` flag
+> (see below).
+>
+> Note that if you will be using Apptainer to handle rule-specific software
+> (using `--sdm apptainer` as described below) you do not need to run `pixi
+> install -a`.

 #### Install with Conda

 If you prefer to use Conda, you can create a new environment with the required